 The win added further to the successful weeks of the pair, following on their third position overall at Rally Velenje (May 24-25), where again they were involved in the lead battle until losing time to a slow puncture on the penultimate stage.

 Second place in Brazil keeps i20 R5 crew top in South America

 Diego Dominguez extended his advantage at the top of the South American CODASUR Rally Championship after the third round of the season, Rally de Erechim (May 30-June 2) in Brazil.
 The Hyundai Paraguay supported driver won five stages on his way to second overall.
 With the result he continued his run of podium finishes in the series and grew his lead in the standings to start the second half of the campaign.

 Pernía equals career best result at Rallye de Ourense

 Surhayen Pernía finished a career best-equaling second overall in the Spanish tarmac championship, taking second position in his i20 R5 at the Rallye de Ourense (June 7-8).
 The result was the deserved reward for a strong weekend, for he and co-driver Alba Sánchez González were never out of the top five times across the two-day event.

 Iván Ares, who began the weekend leading the championship, was fighting for the lead until the final loop of stages, where he was forced into retirement.

 Second i20 R5 win of the season in Madeira championship

 Miguel Nunes was involved in a terrific battle for the win at the Rali da Ribeira Brava, the latest round of the Madeira rally championship.
-The result was decided when Nunes won each of the last three stages, overturning a two second deficit to take victory of the season by five seconds.
+The result was decided when Nunes won each of the last three stages, overturning a two-second deficit to take the victory of the season by five seconds.
 The result, his second win of the year, allowed him to close in on the points’ lead to start the second half of the season.

 Double Dutch success for i20 R5 teams